EdBarrancos/Discord_bot/guidelines/ManageCode.md

 Add the new option to the Enum *Options* and make sure the values are curresponding to the indexes of *AllOptions* in [constant_options.py](../dice/options/constant_options.py)

 Create the treatment routine for the new option.
-It returns the new list of rolls with the option apllied
+It returns the an instance of the class *processedOutput*.
+Make sure you initialize the values you will be using.

 ### StepThree